Young-Onset Dementia

 What is young-onset dementia?

-Dementia that occurs before age 65.
+Dementia that develops before the age of 65.

 What are the symptoms of young-onset dementia?